 Xchange is a free-to-use system for buying and selling surplus equipment, locally and nationally across all UK Higher and Further Education Institutions, and Research Councils.
 This service not only helps UK institutions to save money, it also reduces the amount of waste going to landfill, and reduces the use of manufacturing energy and resources.

-Xchange was developed by JISC Procureweb, while Procureweb was hosted by Information Services at Cardiff University.
+Xchange was developed by JISC Procureweb, while Procureweb was hosted by the IT and Library services at Cardiff University.

-- INSRV's standard tender document template includes a section on Environmental considerations
+- Our standard tender document template includes a section on Environmental considerations

 - We have also donated PCs (which were no longer of the required University specification) to schools in the developing world, where they have been well-used

 - There are now over 70 members of the ethical, Fairtrade, environmentally sustainable and socially responsible "BS6008 Tea Club" within the department.

 Wherever possible, we seek the reciprocal sharing of good practice in order to improve everyone's environmental impact.
 Initiatives include

 - Developing and maintaining the University's sustainability website, in partnership with colleagues across the University.
 This website promotes the University's world-leading research and teaching in sustainability, making a major contribution to further positive change in the wider world.
 The website also gives more hints and tips on working and living more sustainably

 - Active representation at University-level Environmental working groups, including the Environmental Management Steering Group and the Environmental Compliance Officers (ECOs) Group

 - Engagement and outreach to promote nationally-leading projects such as the JISC-funded project Planet Filestore

 - Maintaining a dedicated website on more sustainable IT and Library Services, including hints and tips

 - Hosting, and presenting at, externally-focused events such as